-(a)BACKLOG:
+(a) BACKLOG:

-This is found to cause substantial problem for criminal cases and the prisons system.
-When I talked to different prisoners from the different prison, they all complained of the backlog and their inability to come before the judge or the magistrate quickly.
-Our of about 600 prisoners being held at each prison about 100 had actually been convicted of a crime, while the rest of the prisoners are either waiting to be committed or ou remand yet constitutionally they are supposed to be committed within 48 hours or be 1.

-released on police bond but in actuality this often does not happen.
-In that respect, two of the female prisoners I interviewed in Luzira women prison one Kia and Namatovu have been in prison for 19 days and not yet committed.

-It should be noted that the above act constitutes a violation of Article 28(3) a of the 1995 Constitution of the Republic of Uganda19 and many other provisions .This gives every accused person a right to be presumed innocent until proven guilty.
-Thus the fact that some of these accused persons are locked behind bars as mere suspects whose guilt or innocence is yet to be proved is surely a violation of the constitutional provisions.
+This is found to cause substantial problem for criminal cases and the prisons systems.
+When I talked to different prisoners from the different prisons, they all complained of the backlog and their inability to come before the judge of the magistrate quickly.
+Out of about 600 prisoners being held at Luzira prison about 100 had actually been convicted of a crime, while the rest of the prisoners are either waiting to be committer or on remand yet constitutionally they are supposed to be committed within 48 hours or be released on police bond but in actuality this often does not happen.
+In that respect, two of these male prisoners I interviewed in Luzira women prison one Kia and Namatovu have been in prison for 19 days and not yet committed.
+It should be noted that the above act constitutes a violation of article 28(3) of the 1995 constitutions of the republic of Uganda.
+And many other provisions.
+This gives the accused person a right to be presumed innocent until proven guilty.
+Thus the fact that some of these accused persons are locked behind bars are mere suspects whose guilt or innocence is yet to be proved is surely a violation of the constitutional provisions

-(b) THE RIGHT TO FOOD:
+B) THE RIGHT FOOD

-Section.
-69 of the prisons Act provides20 that 'a prisoner shall be provided with food of nutritious value adequate for health and strength by the prison administration, at the usual hours and the food shall be of wholesome quality, well prepared and served.
-And that drinking water shall be available to every prisoners whenever he or she needs it '.
-This prevision is a restatement of Rule 20 of the United Nation Standard Minimum Rules for Treatment of Prisoner.21

-However, most of the places of detention visited by civil society organizations fell below this standard in many regards.
-First, it was found that meals are served irregularly due to the ever-increasing number of prisoners, lack of food and adequate cooking and eating utensils.
-At Kigo prison, for example, prisoners had a two -in -one
+Sec 69 of the prisons Act provides that a prisoner shall be provided with food nutritious value adequate for health and strength by the prison administration, at the hours and the food shall be of whole some quality, well prepared and served and drinking water shall be of wholesome quality, well prepared and served.
+And the drinking water shall be of wholesome quality, well prepared and served and ser drinking water shall be available to every prisoners whenever he/she needs it it's provision is a restatement of rule 20 of the united nation standards minimum rules for treatment of prisoner.
+How, most of the places of detention visited y civil society organization fell below is standard in my regards.
+First it was found that meals are served irresponsibly due to the ever-increasing number of prisoners, lack of food and adequate cool and clean utensils.
+At kigo prison, for example, prisoners had a two in one